aivic/datascience/notes/machine learning objectives.md

-* Describing where Scikit-learn fits into the machine learning project workflow

 * Describing the limitations of neural networks built with scikit-learn compared to more specialized frameworks
 * Building a neural network to solve a classification problem
 * Building a neural network to solve a regression problem